-The staff team hold various qualifications from Qualified Teacher Status (QTS).
+The staff team hold various qualifications.
 One staff member holds a foundation degree and the majority of the staff team hold a level 3 qualification or above.
 Staff members can also support you to complete an Early Help assessment tool (EHAT) form and organise a multi agency response for your child and your family.

-All staff hold current paediatric first aid qualifications and have recieved training on various other subjects from speech and language development to suppporting children with ASD, and behaviour management.
+All staff hold current paediatric first aid qualifications and have received training on various other subjects from speech and language development to supporting children with ASD, and behaviour management.

 5. How accessible is the setting?

 The setting is wheelchair accessible.
 We are happy to discuss your child's individual needs and to make any reasonable adjustments necessary.
 We will create a care plan for your child with you and we can discuss any equipment, adjustments or training needs necessary to provide appropriate care for your child.

 6. How will the setting support my child in transferring to the next stage of education?

 We work closely with all of the local schools and beyond and have done so for quite some time.
 We have an effective transition policy and procedure in place and have received positive feedback from parents.
 We complete transition forms for each child that are shared with the child’s new setting with parental consent.
 We will also visit the schools with the children or invite the child’s teacher to our setting.
 We will also prepare the children by engaging in a number of activities and events that will help them have a stronger understanding of the changes ahead and prepare them for their transition.